S\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\'engager pour votre sérénité

 Expertise

 Our interim managers have acquired a high level ofexpertise.
-They possess l'experience to respond effectively to the specific needs of companies.
+They possess the experience to respond effectively to the specific needs of companies.

 They also benefit from the support of several resources:

-• The 540 members of the Club Delville, members of CODIR / COMEX ofcompaniesto whom they can call on for specialistexpertise throughout their mission.
+• The 540 members of the Club Delville, members of Executive Committees of companies to whom they can call on for specialist expertise throughout their mission.

 • Their mission manager, who monitors the progress of their mission and can provide guidance if needed.